luiscruz/course_sustainableSE/2025/p1_measuring_software/g2_ml_libraries.md

 ## Conclusion

 In this report, we conducted an experiment to assess the energy efficiency of the popular ML frameworks TensorFlow (Keras), PyTorch, and JAX.
-We found that TensorFlow (Keras) had the fastest execution time and consumed the least amount of energy when tasked with training a convolutional neural network for 1 epoch and evaluating its accuracy.
-The second fastest and most energy-efficient framework was PyTorch, but it already took 47.03% more time and consumed 41.07% more energy compared to TensorFlow (Keras).
-The JAX framework performed worst, taking 267.33% more time and consuming 235.01% more energy compared to the PyTorch framework (which already came in second).
+We found that TensorFlow (Keras) had the fastest execution time and consumed the least amount of energy when tasked with training a convolutional neural network for 3 epochs and evaluating its accuracy.

+The second fastest and most energy-efficient framework was PyTorch, but it already took **61.71% more time** and consumed **62.71% more energy** compared to TensorFlow (Keras).
+ The JAX framework performed worst, taking **165.36% more time** and consuming **93.52% more energy** compared to the PyTorch framework (which already came in second).

 Given the large scale at which ML frameworks are usually deployed, these relative differences in energy consumption can lead to monumental differences in practice.

 ## Appendix - Raw data